aws-samples/aws-deployment-pipeline-reference-architecture/docs/application-pipeline.md

 All actions run In this stage are also run on developers’ local environments prior to code commit and peer review.
 Actions in this stage should all run in less than 10 minutes so that developers can take action on quick feedback before moving on to their next task.
 If it’s taking more time, consider using more efficient tooling or moving some of the actions to latter stages.
 Each of the actions below are defined and run in code.

 * *Build Code* - Convert code into artifacts that can be deployed to an environment.
 Most builds complete in seconds.
+* *Unit Tests* - Run the test code to verify that the application code is performing according to expectations.
+These are fast-running tests usually not taking more than a minute to run against a code base.
+These tests typically use assertion-based frameworks in defining the tests. (e.g., XUnit - JUnit, PyTest, jest, etc.)
 * *Code Quality* - Run various automated static analysis tools that generate reports on code quality, coding standards, security, code coverage, and other aspects according to the team and/or organization’s best practices.
 AWS recommends that teams alert other and fail the build when important practices are violated (e.g., a security violation is discovered in the code).
 These checks usually run in seconds. (e.g., SonarQube, Checkmarx)
+* *Secrets Detection & Repo Cleansing* - Identify secrets such as usernames, passwords, and access keys in code and other files.
+When discovering secrets, the build fails and purges all secrets in the source code repo history. (e.g., Amazon CodeGuru, git-secrets, Checkov)
 * *Application Security* - Analyze code for application security violations such as XXE, SQLi, and XSS.
 Assess best practices for use of KMS, EC2 APIs and common crypto and TLS/SSL libraries (e.g., Amazon CodeGuru, Checkmarx, SonarQube)
-* *Secrets Detection & Repo Cleansing* - Identify secrets such as usernames, passwords, and access keys in code and other files.
-When discovering secrets, the build fails and purges all secrets in the source code repo history. (e.g., Amazon CodeGuru, git-secrets, Checkov)
-* *Unit Tests* - Run automated test code verify application code is performing according to expectations at the unit level.
-These are fast-running tests usually not taking more than a minute to run against a code base.
-These tests typically use assertion-based frameworks in defining the tests. (e.g., XUnit - JUnit, PyTest, jest, etc.)
 * *Code Review* - Apply machine learning to evaluate common violations to industry best practices.
 When discovered, AWS recommends the build fails so that developers can fix the errors. (e.g., Amazon CodeGuru)
+* *Package and Store Artifact(s)* - While the Build Code action should package most of the relevant artifacts, there may be additional steps to automate for packaged the code artifacts.
+Once packaged, automation is run in this action to store the artifacts in a binary repository. (e.g., AWS CodeArtifact)
 * *Software Composition Analysis* - Run software composition analysis (SCA) tools to find vulnerabilities to package repositories related to open source use, licensing, and security vulnerabilities.
 SCA tools also launch workflows to fix these vulnerabilities. (e.g., Snyk, Black Duck)
-* *Package and Store Artifact(s)* - While the Build Code action should package most of the relevant artifacts, there may be additional steps to automate for packaged the code artifacts.
-Once packaged, automation is run in this action to store the artifacts in a binary repository. (e.g., AWS CodeArtifact)

 ## Test (Beta)